Acute lymphoblastic leukemia

 Acute lymphoblastic leukemia (ALL) is a malignant disorder of the bone marrow characterized by the proliferation of the lymphoid progenitor cells, typically of the B cell lineage.

-Acute lymphoblastic leukemia is the commonest form of childhood leukemia.
-It accounts for 80% of pediatric leukemia cases 1.
+Acute lymphoblastic leukemia is the commonest form of childhood leukemia, accounting for ~80% of pediatric leukemia cases 1.
 In adults, ALL corresponds to ~20% of leukemia cases 1.
 Peak age is between 3 to 7 years, with a second peak over 40 years.

 Bone lesions are common in leukemia.
-A metaphyseal radiolucent band is one of the most important radiological finding 3.
-Other radiological findings include subperiosteal new bone formation and osteolytic lesions involving medullary cavity and cortex 1,3-5.
+A metaphyseal radiolucent band is one of the most important radiological findings 3.
+Other radiological findings include subperiosteal new bone formation and osteolytic lesions involving the medullary cavity and cortex 1,3-5.

 Treatment and prognosis

-The treatment for ALL typically has three phases:
+The treatment for acute lymphoblastic leukemia typically has three phases:

-induction therapy: combination chemotherapy is used to rapidly kill tumor cells with an aim to get the patient into remission
+induction therapy: combination chemotherapy is used to rapidly kill tumor cells to get the patient into remission

-Pediatric patients with ALL have an overall five-year survival rate of 80% depending on their risk profile 6.
+Pediatric patients with acute lymphoblastic leukemia have an overall five-year survival rate of 80% depending on their risk profile 6.
 However, only 30-40% of adults with ALL achieve long-term remission with the current treatment regimens 7.